 Houzz is an online platform dedicated to home improvement and interior design.
 You can think of it as the Zillow of the interior design industry.
-It attempts to bring together consumers, designers, artists, and providers all in one place.
-Houzz’s business comes mostly from the production side on the backend and from consumers on the retail side.
-So just how does Houzz make money?
-Read on to find out.
+But how does Houzz make money by bringing together consumers, designers, artists, and providers?

 How Does Houzz Make Money?

-The Houzz business model generates revenue through several different outlets.
 Houzz makes money through things like advertising products, premium listings curated and bought by professionals, and a marketplace commission of 15%.
-The company has multiple revenue streams, something that provides a good forecast for future success.

-Houzz is able to bring together designers, idea seekers, and e-commerce, thus streamlining the entire home renovation process.
+Houzz can bring together home improvement professionals with designers, idea seekers, and e-commerce, thus streamlining the entire home renovation process.

 How Much Money Does Houzz Make?